 TEDE includes TLD monitored external and calculated internal dose based on workstation air monitoring.
 Table 13 provides a summary of TEDE dosimetry measurements with monitored workers grouped in various ranges of exposure.
-Approximately 40% of TEDE are less than 1 mSv.
+Approximately 50% of TEDE are less than 1 mSv.
 TEDE measurement results by work group are summarized in Table 14.
 Note that average dose results include zero measurements.
-The total collective dose for 2023 was 65.57 mSv.
+The total collective dose for 2024 was 53.59 mSv.
 The maximum individual five-year dose listed in Table 15 is well below the 100 mSv regulatory limit and the 60 mSv Action Level.

 The average annual TEDE trend for all monitored individuals is shown in Figure 3.
 Average TEDE is trending steady overall.
-Average and maximum staff doses remain very low.
-Job rotation, decrease in Sort and Stack activities, and administrative controls are credited with the downward trend in maximum dose over the last several years.
+Average and maximum doses remain very low which is credited to job rotation, decrease in Sort and Stack activities, and administrative controls.
 Additionally, improvements in ALARA awareness and operator experience are contributors.
+The maximum dose increased to 6.72 mSv, however this is isolated to one individual.
+Additional hours worked in 2024 and work practices may have contributed to the increased dose.
+The next highest dose was 4.87 mSv and 4.74 mSv respectively.
+Overall, the maximum dose is trending steady.